-Celebrities certainly can influence brides and the names that cropped up were Amy Huberman, Vogue Williams, Pippa O’Connor, Kate Moss and Kate Middleton.
+Celebrities certainly can influence brides and the names that cropped up were Meghan Markle, Nadia Forde, Rosanna Davison, Amy Huberman, Pippa O’Connor Ormond and Kate Middleton.
 With brides leaning towards vintage and boho, lace is certainly trending strongly and with so many lace types available it seems that we’ll see a lot of it in 2014.

 Best of luck to all you engaged ladies out there, hope you enjoy the journey and find the perfect wedding dress.